o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

 **Manual Validation (Recommended)**

-1. Make sure that the Registry folder is in the asset folder: *\<root folder>/\<android build directory>/app/src/main/assets/Registry*.
+1. Make sure that the Registry folder is in the asset folder *../\<android-build-directory>/app/src/main/assets/Registry*.

-2. Check that all the shared library files are in the intermediate folder: *\<root folder>/\<android build directory>/app/build/intermediates/cmake/profile/obj/arm64-v8a/profile*.
+2. Check that all the shared library files are in the intermediate folder *../\<android-build-directory>/app/build/intermediates/cmake/profile/obj/arm64-v8a/profile*.

 3. Check the APK manually.
-Navigate to the *\<root folder>/\<android build directory>/app/build/outputs/apk/profile/* directory.
+Navigate to the folder *../\<android-build-directory>/app/build/outputs/apk/profile/* .
 Rename “app-profile.apk” to “app-profile.zip” to unzip it and check that all the files are inside.